pid/speakingurl/README.md

 # Speaking URL [![NPM version](https://badge.fury.io/js/speakingurl.png)](http://badge.fury.io/js/speakingurl) [![Build Status](https://travis-ci.org/pid/speakingurl.png)](https://travis-ci.org/pid/speakingurl)

-> Generate of so called "static" or "Clean URL" or "Pretty URL" or "nice-looking URL" or "Speaking URL" or "user-friendly URL" or "SEO-friendly URL" or "slug" from a string.
+> Generate a slug with a lot of options; create of so called 'static' or 'Clean URL' or 'Pretty URL' or 'nice-looking URL' or 'Speaking URL' or 'user-friendly URL' or 'SEO-friendly URL' from a string.
 This module aims to transliterate the input string.

 For use in browser and server - no dependencies!